 Robo-advisors are driven by algorithms and pre-defined parameters that help determine how to invest for a wide range of users.

-Choosing the right robo-advisor means thinking about your investing goals, what features you absolutely need, and how “hands-off” you want to be.
+Choosing the right robo-advisor means thinking about your investing goals, what features you absolutely need, and how “hands-off” or “hands-on” you want to be.
 And don’t forget to consider the fees, as they can take a considerable chunk out of your investment earnings over time.